e3world/E3worldprofileapp/replit.md

 ## Overview

-This is a full-stack web application built with React and Express that creates a personal profile page with weekly interactive questions.
-The application allows users to view a profile, answer questions about the profile owner, and submit their responses.
-It features a modern UI built with shadcn/ui components and uses PostgreSQL for data persistence.
+This is a full-stack web application built with React and Express that creates personal profile pages with weekly interactive questions.
+The application features a 3-phase onboarding system that allows users to create their own profiles, and includes a dynamic profile display system.
+Users can view profiles, answer questions about profile owners, and submit their responses.
+It features a modern UI built with shadcn/ui components and uses in-memory storage for data persistence.

 ## User Preferences